kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 ## Objective
 To work with a talented team who challenges and inspires me to grow into an adept UX Engineer.
 I want to make peoples' lives easier, through code.

 ## Experience

+### Chirp
+__Front-End Engineer__, October 2013 - Present

+Responsible for the development of a thick-client web app built on AngularJS, served by a Node.js middle layer, interfacing with a back-end REST API.

-### Gunn/Jerkens
+### Gunn/Jerkens Marketing &amp; Communications
-__Lead Front-End Web Developer__, January 2012 - Present
+__Lead Front-End Web Developer__, January 2012 - October 2013
 __Front-End Web Developer__, June 2011 - December 2011

-A typical project involves collaborating with graphic designers on UX and interaction design, and then following up with implementation.
-Collaboration with other developers is facilitated by Git and established deployment methodologies.

-Everyday technology used includes PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and (sigh) Wordpress.
+Lead a team of developers, working together to develop tools and processes to rapidly develop websites for our clients.
+Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and (sigh) Wordpress.

 #### Accomplishments
+* Designed and developed tools for the automation of project initialization
 * Introduced and implemented open source software for the centralized processing and collection of user registrations
-* Carried workload through severe resource shortage Fall 2012, never missing a deadline
-* Designed and developed tools for the automation of project initialization
+* Met deadlines in spite of severe resource shortages, maintaining a consistent level of service to our clients
 * Pitched and started product development initiatives
-* Most proud of attracting and building a highly talented development team, early 2013
+* Most proud of instilling a strong developer culture that attracted a top-notch team

 ### Epraxa
-__Sole Developer__, February 2009 - June 2011
+__Front-End Web Developer__, February 2009 - June 2011
 __Jr.
 Front-End Web Developer__, June 2007 - February 2009

 At Epraxa, we subcontracted with ad agencies who lacked their own development teams, making B2C brochure-type websites principally for the homebuilding industry.
 In June 2011, we merged with our client, Gunn/Jerkens.